grushety/QueryEngine/README.md

 and not in milliseconds as in the base article, since the shown difference in milliseconds is not significant.

+We have implemented in the article proposed techniques using java version "1.8.0_201".
+Experiments are run on a machine with AMD Ryzen 3 2200U Prozessor and 8 GB RAM.

+**Improvement Ideas**
+Due to the short time allotted for the project, many simplifications in implementation were made.
+Therefore, there is plenty of room for improvement.
+First, the implementation of the real-time concept would significantly improve the quality of the process simulation.
+Second, many search process optimizations for the matching sequences are possible.
+As for the conservative POG-solution, it shows itself to be quite effective, but it can be combined with other strategies, depending on the percentage of-of-order events in the stream.
 ## References
 <a id="1">[1]</a>
 M. Liu, M. Li, E. Rundensteiner, D. Golovnya and K. Claypool,  *"Sequence Pattern Query Processing over Out-of-Order Event Streams,"* in 2013 IEEE 29th International Conference on Data Engineering (ICDE), null, 2009 pp. 784-795.